-For example, at $f{CLK} = 18$ MHz and L = $10 \,\mu$ H, a capacitance of 250 pF is needed.
-However, in order to accommodate an inductor tolerance of $\pm 10\%$, the tank capacitance must be adjustable from 227 pF to 278 pF.
-Selecting an external capacitor of 180 pF ensures that even with a 10% tolerance and stray capacitances as high as 30 pF, the total capacitance will be less than the minimum value needed by the tank.
-Extra capacitance is supplied by the AD9864's on-chip programmable capacitor array.
-Since the programming range of the capacitor array is at least 160 pF, the AD9864 has plenty of range to make up for the tolerances of low cost external components.
-Note that if f{CLK} is increased by a factor of 1.44 MHz to 26 MHz so that $f{CLK}/8$ becomes 3.25 MHz, reducing L and C by approximately the same factor (i.e., L = 6.9 μ H and C = 120 pF) still satisfies the requirements stated above.
+For example, at $f{\rm CLK}=18$ MHz and $L=10~\mu H$, a capacitance of 250 pF is needed.
+However, to accommodate an inductor tolerance of $\pm 10\%$, the tank capacitance must be adjustable from 227 pF to 278 pF.
+Selecting an external capacitor of 180 pF ensures that even with a 10% tolerance and stray capacitances as high as 30 pF, the total capacitance is less than the minimum value needed by the tank.
+Extra capacitance is supplied by the AD9864 on-chip programmable capacitor array.
+Because the programming range of the capacitor array is at least 160 pF, the AD9864 has plenty of range to make up for the tolerances of low cost external components.
+Note that if $f{\rm CLK}$ is increased by a factor of 1.44 MHz to 26 MHz so that $f{\rm CLK}/8$ becomes 3.25 MHz, reducing L and C by approximately the same factor (L = 6.9 μ H and C = 120 pF) satisfies the requirements stated previously.

-A 16 dB step attenuator is also included within the LNA/mixer circuitry to prevent large signals (i.e., > -18 dBm) from overdriving the Σ - Δ modulator.
-In such instances, the Σ - Δ modulator will become unstable, thus severely desensitizing the receiver.
+A 16 dB step attenuator is also included within the LNA/mixer circuitry to prevent large signals (that is, >-18 dBm) from overdriving the $\Sigma\text{-}\Delta$ modulator.
+In such instances, the $\Sigma\text{-}\Delta$ modulator becomes unstable, thus severely desensitizing the receiver.
 The 16 dB step attenuator can be invoked by setting the ATTEN bit (Register 0x03, Bit 7), causing the mixer gain to be reduced by 16 dB.
-The 16 dB step attenuator could be used in applications in which a potential target or blocker signal could exceed the IF input clip point.
-Although the LNA will be driven into compression, it may still be possible to recover the desired signal if it is FM.
-Refer to Table 14 to see the gain compression characteristics of the LNA and mixer with the 16 dB attenuator enabled.
+The 16 dB step attenuator can be used in applications where a potential target or blocker signal could exceed the IF input clip point.
+Although the LNA is driven into compression, it may still be possible to recover the desired signal if it is FM.
+See Table 19 for the gain compression characteristics of the LNA and mixer with the 16 dB attenuator enabled.

-Table 14.
+Table 19.
 SPI Registers Associated with LNA/Mixer

-Address (Hex) Bit Breakdown Width Default Value Name
+Address (Hex) Bit(s) Width Default Value Name

-0x00 (7:0) 8 0xFF STBY
+0x00 [7:0] 8 0xFF STBY

-0x03 (7) 1 0 ATTEN
+0x03 7 1 0 ATTEN